R 11:00-12:00 and by appointment

 Iskra Fileva (Ph.D., Boston University, 2009).
 Professor Fileva joined the department in Fall 2014.
 Prior to coming to the University of Colorado, Boulder, she taught at several universities, most recently at the University of North Carolina at Chapel Hill and the University of Michigan, Ann Arbor.

-Professor Fileva specializes in ethics, moral psychology, and issues at the intersection of philosophy, psychology, and psychiatry.
+Professor Fileva specializes in moral psychology and issues at the intersection of philosophy, psychology, and psychiatry.
 She also does some work in aesthetics and epistemology.
+Her work has appeared in many journals, including: Australasian Journal of Philosophy, Synthese, American Philosophical Quarterly, and European Journal of Philosophy.

-The main focus of Professor Fileva's research is on the connections and tensions between conscious and unconscious motivation, the links between rational and psychological explanations of action, the influence of character and personality traits on what we take to be reasons for action, and the boundary between character and personality disorders.
-She is currently working on two book manuscripts on these issues, one provisionally entitled, "Character and Values," the other, “Character and Its Disorders.”
-In the first, she focuses on ordinary agents, while in the second, the focus in on the boundary between character and psychiatric conditions such as Narcissistic Personality Disorder.
+She is currently working on a book manuscript provisionally entitled: "Character and Values" in which she develops a novel conception of character and uses that conception to tackle various problems in the philosophy of character such as character fragmentation, the role of brute psychological facts in the constitution of character, and the boundary between flawed characters and psychiatric conditions such as such as Narcissistic Personality Disorder.
 She is also the editor of Questions of Character, an interdisciplinary volume of essays featuring work by leading philosophers, psychologists, and social scientists, published by Oxford University Press in 2016: https://www.amazon.com/Questions-Character-Iskra-Fileva/dp/0199357714.
 View the anthology's contents page here: https://global.oup.com/academic/product/questions-of-character-9780199357703?cc=us&lang=en&.
 Read the preface.
 Order the collection at a 30% discount.

 In 2013, Professor Fileva's NYTimes essay "Character and its Discontents" won the Character Project's Essay Award.
 Read her essay here.
-Listen to an interview about character with her here and to one about about why we seek closure here.
+Listen to an interview about character with her here, about about why we seek closure here, and to one about whether we really want authenticity here.
 Read her second NYTimes essay "What Do We Owe the Dead?" here: https://www.nytimes.com/2020/01/27/opinion/kobe-bryant-death-tweets.html

 Professor Fileva hosts The Philosopher's Diaries blog at Psychology Today: https://www.psychologytoday.com/us/blog/the-philosophers-diaries